-My money story is fairly ordinary.
+My money story is fairly uneventful.

-There wasn’t a time when I made really bad money decisions that led me to financial ruin, only to rebound in a remarkable way through good money decisions.
+Sure, I’ve made some mistakes.
+But there wasn’t a time when I made really bad money decisions that led me to financial ruin, only to rebound in a remarkable way through good money decisions.

 My money story just isn’t that exciting.

 In my money story, I am more of the tortoise, not the hare.

 Through my experience I have learned that sound, biblical money habit can really lead to financial health.

 And there are other ordinaries out there just like me.
 Their story may not be extraordinary but their habits are.

 What are some of these extraordinary habits of ordinary, yet financially healthy, people?
 Let me give you six:

 1. They give every time they get.
 God designed us to be givers.
 Generosity is essential to managing your money in a way that aligns with the Bible.
 When we give, greed is weakened.
 And greed can lead us to make all types of poor financial decisions.
 Ordinary, yet financially healthy, people give every time they get.

 2. They save every time they get.
 Many of them do it automatically.
 They have a portion of their paycheck go toward retirement and their emergency savings.
 How much should you set aside?
 Work to set aside 15% of your paycheck for retirement and have 3 to 6 months in livings expenses set aside for an emergency.
 Ordinary, yet financially health people, save every time they get.